submariner-io/submariner-website/src/resources/shared/verify_with_discovery.md

 #### Perform automated verification

 The contexts on both config files are named `admin` and need to be modified before running the `verify` command.
-Here is how this can be done:
+Here is how this can be done using [yq](http://mikefarah.github.io/yq/):

 ```bash
 yq e -i '.contexts[0].name = "cluster-a" | .current-context = "cluster-a"' cluster-a/auth/kubeconfig